-Preference will be given to applicants who demonstrate a desire for a career in the Federal Government.
-In exchange for scholarship and fellowship funding, Boren Award recipients commit to working in the federal government for at least one year after graduation.
+Preference will be given to applicants who demonstrate a desire for a career in the federal government.
+In exchange for funding, Boren Awards recipients commit to working in the federal government for at least one year after graduation.
 Preference will be given to applicants who demonstrate a longer term commitment to government service.

 The duration of the NSEP Service Requirement is one year or the duration of assistance provided under the program, whichever is longer.

 Boren Fellows must begin fulfilling the service requirement within two years of graduation.